 When Jesus said, “I am the vine; you are the branches,” he was giving us the secret for abundant life (John 15:5).
-It’s found in living joyfully out of our connection with Christ.
+Real life is found in living out of our connection with the Author of Life.
 In union with the Lord we experience the freedom to know and be known, to give and receive, to love and be loved.
-In koinonia-partnership we receive the blessings of heaven (see entry for Eph.
-1:3).
-In Christ we are forgiven, accepted, holy, righteous, and eternally secure (see entry for Eph.
-1:7).
-In him we are complete (Col. 2:10).

 Further reading: “The many benefits of union.”

 1 John 1:4

 These things we write, so that our joy may be made complete.

 (a) These things we write.
 John wrote at least three epistles, one Gospel, and the Book of Revelation.